John Legend

 Legend's fourth studio album, Love in the Future (2013) was preceded by the hit single "All of Me".
 The pop ballad yielded his furthest commercial success; it peaked atop the Billboard Hot 100, spent 23 consecutive weeks in the chart's top ten, and received diamond (14× platinum) certification by the RIAA.
 In 2015, he co-performed with Meghan Trainor on her single "Like I'm Gonna Lose You", which peaked at number seven on the chart.
 The following year, he released his fifth album Darkness and Light (2016) and parted ways with GOOD Music.
 Legend has since released A Legendary Christmas (2018), Bigger Love (2020)—which won a Grammy Award for Best R&B Album—and his ninth album, Legend (2022).

 Throughout his musical career, Legend has won 12 Grammy Awards.
 In 2007, he won the Hal David Starlight Award from the Songwriters Hall of Fame.
 Legend won the Academy Award for Best Original Song and Golden Globe Award for Best Original Song for his 2015 single "Glory" (with Common), which was released for the film Selma.
 He won the NAACP's President's Award in 2016.
 In Broadway acting, Legend won a Tony Award for co-producing the stage play Jitney (2017), and portrayed the titular character in NBC's adaptation of the rock opera Jesus Christ Superstar (2018).
 He received a Primetime Emmy Award nomination for his acting role, and won the award for his role as a producer of the show, making him the first Black male and second youngest recipient of all four of the major American entertainment awards: Emmy, Grammy, Oscar, and Tony (EGOT) in 2018.
-Legend also has served as a vocal coach for the reality competition series The Voice for ten seasons since its sixteenth season in 2019.
+Legend also has served as a vocal coach for the reality competition series The Voice for eleven seasons since its sixteenth season in 2019.
 He became the show's senior coach following Blake Shelton's 2023 departure.
 He has served as the Chief Music Officer for the company Headspace since 2025.